|Gene Baumwoll CSW (#46879782)|

 Father of Noah Baumwoll born in 1978

 I have worked as a clinical social worker in the New York State Office of Mental Hygiene- and as a medical social worker at Hospital for Joint Diseases /Orthopedic Institute and St Lukes/Roosevelt Hospital specializing in Home Care.
+Have had a private practice in psychotherapy and certified in Elder Care/case management, NY State Nursing home evaluator.
 I moved to Westchester County in 1997 following a long residence in New York's Greenwich Village.

 I have discoverd a degree of serenity in visiting the cemeteries in my area, and in providing a service to those who contact me.

 There are some amazing stories to be interperted in reading the headstones.

 I will only establish memorials of graves I have visited and photographed.
 During the visit I honor the lives and memory of the deceased and utter a prayer for their descendants health and happiness.